🏹 DIY Paper Bow and Arrow – An Easy Craft for Kids and Parents

 • Tape or glue

-• Rubber bands (at least 3)
+• Rubber bands (3 or more)

-👉 Optional: markers or stickers for decoration
+• Optional: markers, washi tape, stickers for decoration

 Simple craft supplies lined up: grid paper, pencil, scissors, tape, rubber bands (plus decorations if you like)